sclaussen/cathedral2021/README.md

-There were around 5 pairs of climbers at the chimney choke point so Jon suggested we take the B route variation that goes up to the left of the chimney and attempt to pass the the parties to increase our odds of being able to climb Eichorn before dark (he'd free solo'ed this pitch previously so he had a pretty idea what it was like).
+There were around 5 pairs of climbers at the chimney choke point so Jon suggested we take the B route variation that goes up to the left of the chimney and attempt to pass the the parties to increase our odds of being able to climb Eichorn before dark (he'd free solo'ed the pitch left of the chimney recently so he had a pretty good recollection of what it was like).

 Although the variation was a bit stiffer we opted for that option.
 When Caden followed Jon's awesome lead, as the climbing difficulty